groonga/groonga/doc/source/reference/query_expanders/tsv.rst

 Here is an example of query expnasion that uses ``groonga`` as query::

-  select --query "groonga" --query_expansion QueryExpanderTSV
+  select --query "groonga" --query_expander QueryExpanderTSV

 The above command equals to the following command::

-  select --query "groonga OR Senna" --query_expansion QueryExpanderTSV
+  select --query "groonga OR Senna" --query_expander QueryExpanderTSV

 Here is another example of query expnasion that uses ``mroonga search`` as query::

-  select --query "mroonga search" --query_expansion QueryExpanderTSV
+  select --query "mroonga search" --query_expander QueryExpanderTSV

 The above command equals to the following command::

-  select --query "(mroonga OR (groonga MySQL)) search" --query_expansion QueryExpanderTSV
+  select --query "(mroonga OR (groonga MySQL)) search" --query_expander QueryExpanderTSV

 It is important that registered words (``groonga`` and ``mroonga``) are only expanded to synonyms and not registered words (``search``)